confluence/python-textbok/python_notes/Loop_Control_Statements.rst

 #.
 Can you think of a way to do this without using a loop?

 #.
+Write a program which finds the factorial of a given number.
+E.g. 3 factorial, or *3!* is equal to *3 x 2 x 1*; *5!* is equal to *5 x 4 x 3 x 2 x 1*, etc..
+Your program should only contain a single loop.

+#.
 Write a program which prompts the user for 10 floating point numbers and calculates their sum, product and average.
 Your program should only contain a single loop.

 #.
 Rewrite the previous program so that it has two loops -- one which collects and stores the numbers, and one which processes them.